biicode/docs/arduino/howto/arduino-configure-settings.rst

 usb port
 ^^^^^^^^

-Connect your Arduino board to an USB port.
-This configuration varies from one operating system to another:
+Biicode automatically detects the USB port your Arduino board is connected.
+Manual USB Port configuration varies from one operating system to another, so look for your USB port and then type it on the command line after executing ``bii arduino:settings``:

 	.. container:: tabs-section